-In the complete bill of material Seller will include prices down to the Basic Part Level, including applicable assemblies, subassemblies, and complete functional systems and subsystems, and in each case such prices will (a) be set such that the sum of the prices of all the parts is not more than the Spare Parts Price of the applicable Test Equipment, and (b) be proportional relative to the cost of such Test Equipment (Test Equipment Bill of Material Prices).
+In the complete bill of material Seller will include prices down to the Basic Part Level, including applicable assemblies, subassemblies, and complete functional systems and subsystems, and in each case such prices will (a) be set such that the sum of the prices of all the parts are not more than the Spare Parts Price of the applicable Test Equipment, (b) be competitive relative to any “similar to” test equipment supporting other platforms for each part down to the Basic Part Level, and (c) be proportional relative to the cost of such Test Equipment (Test Equipment Bill of Material Prices).
+The Test Equipment Bill of Material Prices will be listed in Table 2.4 of Attachment 1 of this BSCA once approved by Boeing.

-Should Boeing determine that any part of the proposed Test Equipment Bill of Material Prices is unreasonable or should Seller fail to submit the Test Equipment Bill of Material Prices within the required timeframe, Boeing may determine a reasonable price to utilize until the Parties reach agreement.
+If Boeing determine that any part of the proposed Test Equipment Bill of Material Prices (including but not limited to the end item) is unreasonable, unsubstantiated, or should Seller fail to submit the Test Equipment Bill of Material Prices within the required timeframe, Boeing may determine a reasonable price to utilize and populate Table 2.4 of Attachment 1 of this BSCA accordingly until the Parties reach agreement; no retroactive price reconciliation will be performed.

-Upon Boeing’s agreement, the Test Equipment Bill of Material Prices will be added to Attachment 1.

-Prices after Expiry.
+Prices after Expiration.

-Spare Parts Price after expiration of the period of performance listed in Attachment 1 will be equal to the last price specified in Attachment 1 for the applicable Spare Part, Test Equipment, or labor rate.
+Except as specified in Table 2, Table 2.1 or Table 2.4 of Attachment 1 of this BSCA, Spare Parts Price and Repair and Overhaul pricing after termination, cancelation or expiration of the period of performance listed in Attachment 1 will be equal to the last price specified to Boeing Entities per the term of Section 28 of this BSCA as long as any Aircraft using or supported by any Product remains in service.
+If formula based Product pricing is used, the last formula identified in this BSCA will be used in conjunction with the requirements inputs from after expiration for the applicable Product, if any.

 Limitations on Charges.

-All data, Materials, Aircraft Software, Proprietary Information, Simulator Data, licenses, training and other forms of support provided by Seller to Boeing under this Section 28 will be provided and performed expeditiously and at no additional charge to Boeing except as otherwise set forth in this Section 28.
+All data, Materials, Aircraft Software, Proprietary Information and Materials, Simulator Data, licenses, training and other forms of support provided by Seller to Boeing Entities under this Section 28 will be provided and performed expeditiously and at no additional charge to Boeing Entities except as otherwise set forth in this Section 28.

 Regulatory Approval.

-This Section 28.9 does not apply to Boeing Designed Products.

-Where applicable for Products not covered under Boeing’s Production Certificate 700, Seller will obtain all applicable regulatory agency certificates of approval (e.g. PMA, TSO, etc.).
-At Boeing’s sole discretion and only if Seller and Boeing enter into an applicable license agreement including an HMSGTA and SLA, Boeing will provide a letter of assistance, subject to the terms of the license, to Seller to comply with 14 CFR 21.303 or EASA Commission Regulation No. 1702/2003, Annex Part 21.A.133.
+Unless previously authorized by Boeing in writing, Products or Spare Parts ordered by Boeing Entities will not contain any FAA Parts Manufacturer Approval (PMA) markings.
+When authorized, Seller will obtain all applicable regulatory agency certificates of approval (e.g. PMA, TSO, etc.).
+Where an SLA is executed, Boeing will provide a letter of assistance, subject to the terms of the license, to Seller to comply with 14 CFR 21.303 or European Union (EU) Commission Regulation No. 748/2012, Annex I Part 21.A.133, and all other applicable regulatory approvals.

-Unless previously authorized by Boeing in writing, Products ordered by Boeing will not contain any FAA PMA markings and will not be certified under an FAA PMA approval.
-If Seller is under the regulatory jurisdiction of the European Aviation Safety Agency (EASA), then Seller will comply with Commission Regulation No. 1702/2003, Annex Part 21A.133 to Direct Delivery Authorization prior to direct shipment to any Customer.
+If Seller is under the regulatory jurisdiction of the European Aviation Safety Agency (EASA), then Seller will comply with EU Commission Regulation No. 748/2012, Annex I Part 21A.133 including EASA Part 21.A.133, “Acceptable Means of Compliance and Guidance Material to Direct Delivery Authorization” prior to direct shipment to any Customer.

 Data and Materials.

-This Section 28.10 does not apply to Boeing Designed Products.

-Sellers Data Requirements List Requirements.
+Sellers Data Requirements List Requirements (SDRL).

-Boeing may use and disclose SDRLs and the data required by SDRLs for purposes related to the use, maintenance, training, and support of Aircraft and Products, including the Repair, Overhaul, modification, and retrofit of Products.
+Boeing Entities may use, disclose and create derivative works of SDRLs and the data required by SDRLs for purposes related to the use, maintenance, training, and support of Aircraft and Products, including the Repair, Overhaul, modification, and retrofit of Products.

 Product Use Information.